NuGet/docs.microsoft.com-nuget/docs/api/symbol-package-publish-resource.md

 # Push Symbol Packages

 It is possible to push symbols packages ([snupkg](../create-packages/Symbol-Packages-V2.md)) using the NuGet V3 API.
-These operations are based off of the `PackagePublish` resource found in the [service index](service-index.md).
+These operations are based off of the `SymbolPackagePublish` resource found in the [service index](service-index.md).

 ## Versioning